dltxio/dltxio.github.io/about.md

 # About

-DLTx are Brisbne based, botquie blockchain company focusing on providing blockchain agnostic to suit business challanges.
+DLTx are Brisbne based, boutique blockchain company focusing on providing blockchain agnostic solutions to suit business challanges.